Blog Layout

 DAY 7 - TAMAR VALLEY (BLD)

-Wednesday 19th March: Today we journey through the picturesque Tamar Valley.
-Step into a Swiss village as we stop and wander around Grindelwald.
-Mrs Vos pleaded with her husband to move.
-As Mr Vos, a Tasmanian businessman could not up and leave, he did the only thing he could, and built Mrs Vos her very own Swiss Village.
-We travel to Beaconsfield – the site of Tasmania’s largest gold discoveries and of course more recently the incredible rescue of two miners trapped underground.
-We’ll visit the Beaconsfield Gold Mine and Heritage Centre, home to Australia’s only waterwheel driven stamp battery.
+Wednesday 19th March: Today journey through the picturesque Tamar Valley.
+Step into a Swiss village at Grindelwald.
+Inspired by a scenic holiday to Grindelwald in Switzerland.
+Wander the shopping arcade, browse the gift stores or enjoy a cuppa at the chocolate café (own expense).
+Travel to Beaconsfield for a visit at Beaconsfield Gold Mine and Heritage Centre, home to Australia’s only waterwheel driven stamp battery and featuring an extensive collection of memorabilia and artefacts.
 At Beauty Point, gain unique access into the world of the mysterious seahorse as we enjoy lunch followed by a guided tour of Seahorse World.
 Right next door is the Platypus House.
 Known for being very shy and quite illusive in the wild, here we get a chance to see them face to face as they swim and go about their daily business in this indoor facility.
 After a fascinating day, we return to Launceston.

 Stay: Best Western Plus Launceston